 Your life insurance company will likely fact check your application by requiring a medical exam.
 Most (but not all) life insurance policies require you to complete this exam.
 During the medical exam, a sample of blood, saliva or urine may be taken.
 When analyzed, it can indicate whether nicotine or cotinine, a metabolite of nicotine, is in your system.
 If this evidence is found, you will likely be classified by the company as a smoker.

-Any tobacco use will be clear, whether from cigarettes, pipe smoking, chewing tobacco, vaping or cigars.
-The blood test will also show if your system contains THC, which indicates marijuana use.
-Any of these will indicate that you belong in the smoking category — and are subject to higher premium rates.
+Any tobacco use will typically be clear, whether from cigarettes, pipe smoking, chewing tobacco, vaping or cigars.
+The blood test should also show if your system contains THC, which indicates marijuana use.
+Any of these can indicate that you belong in the smoking category, where you’d be subject to higher premium rates.

-Even if you have recently quit smoking, there may be a residue of nicotine in your body.
+Even if you have recently quit smoking, there may be remnants of nicotine in your body.
 Generally, insurers want you to be nicotine-free for at least one year before you are considered to be a non-smoker.

 Best types of life insurance for smokers

 The best life insurance for smokers will depend on their specific needs for the policy.
 Even if you are a smoker, there are several policy types that you may purchase, and although you may pay more than a non-smoker would, you should be able to find more than one company that will write you a policy.
 Speaking to a licensed insurance agent may help you determine which policy type is best for your individual needs.